11 Easy Ukulele Chords For Beginners

 Strum all the four strings together it is a G7 chord for you.

-D7 Ukulele chord
+D7 Ukulele Chord

 Not the most commonly used, but it is always good to have in your arsenal.
 It is a 4 finger chord, but relatively easy.
 Let us learn to play in 2 simple steps